top of page

 Partners Against Pathogens

-Our expanding network of government, non-profit, and industry collaborators help shape our training goals and approaches while providing professional advice and opportunities to our trainees.
+Our expanding network of government and nonprofit partners helps shape our training goals and approaches while providing advice and opportunities to our trainees.

-Through their involvement, our collaborators bridge the gaps between academia, government, and industry, encouraging sustainable inter-sector cooperation in one health.
+Through their involvement, our collaborators bridge gaps between academia and the public sector, encouraging sustainable inter-sector cooperation in one health.

 Government & Non-Profit